AmitAkuka/Meteor-Challenge/README.md

 ## About

-Project was build with React, TypeScript.
+Project was built with React, TypeScript.

 ## Getting Started